Cross of Christ Lutheran Church

 Every church has its own style of worship.
 We think you'll enjoy the services at Cross of Christ Lutheran Church, but as in any church you should expect to take a couple of Sundays to become accustomed to our way of praising God together.

-Each week the service is either entirely printed in the worship folder with references to our hymnal for use during the service.
+Each week the service is entirely printed in the worship folder with references to our hymnal for use during the service.
 You will also find a brief explanation of the worship theme of the particular Sunday.
-Occasionally there are also explanations of the different parts of the liturgy or order of worship that we are using.
+Occasionally there are also explanations of the different parts of the liturgy that we are using or unique aspects of the worship service.
 You are welcome to bring along your own Bible and follow along with the lessons if you choose.

 Our worship services focus on readings from God's Word--the Bible.
 There we hear God talk to us.
 Music and singing are important parts of our worship as well.
 Loud or soft, in monotone or rich harmony, ancient or contemporary, all our praises are music to the Lord.